 In addition, a person who shares a child with the accused is considered a family or household member, regardless of whether they have ever lived together.

 Physical harm includes any injury, illness, or other physiological impairment, regardless of how serious it is or how long it lasts.
-Serious physical harm includes (1) any mental illness or grave condition that would typically require hospitalization or prolonged psychiatric treatment; (2) any physical harm that carries a substantial risk of death; (3) any physical harm that involves some degree of permanent incapacity or a temporary, substantial incapacity; (4) any physical harm that results in some permeant disfigurement or temporary, serious disfigurement; or (5) any physical harm that involves acute pain that lasts long enough to result in substantial suffering or that involves any degree of prolonged or intractable pain.
+Serious physical harm includes (1) any mental illness or grave condition that would typically require hospitalization or prolonged psychiatric treatment; (2) any physical harm that carries a substantial risk of death; (3) any physical harm that involves some degree of permanent incapacity or temporary, substantial incapacity; (4) any physical harm that results in some permeant disfigurement or temporary, serious disfigurement; or (5) any physical harm that involves acute pain that lasts long enough to result in substantial suffering or that involves any degree of prolonged or intractable pain.

 These definitions are broad, which means that domestic violence charges can be filed even in situations where the alleged victim suffered a minor, temporary injury, such as a bruise or red marks.
 Because there are a number of serious consequences associated with a domestic violence conviction, it is vital to consult with a skilled criminal defense lawyer as soon as possible after being charged with this type of offense.